+NOMA-enhanced terrestrial Internet of Things (IoT) networks and NOMA-enhanced aerial IoT networks were investigated in \cite{HouT2020IoT}, and new channel statistics were derived for both terrestrial and aerial users.
+Then, the analytical expressions for the exact and the asymptotic coverage probability were derived. {To maximize the sum capacity of NOMA-enabled backscatter communication systems, the transmit power of IoT users at BS and the reflection coefficient of backscatter tag were jointly optimized in \cite{KhanWU2021ITL}.
+The convex optimization problems were solved by Karush-Kuhn-Tucker conditions.}

-Performance optimization of NOMA-aided UAV systems has been well researched in many literatures.
-In \cite{ZhaoN2019TCOM}, a UAV-assisted NOMA system was studied in which the UAV assists the base station (BS) to provide services to the ground users.
-The sum-rate was maximized by jointly optimizing the UAV trajectory and the NOMA precoding. {Ref. \cite{ZhangH2020SAC} considered the energy efficiency of the UAVs communication with imperfect channel state information (CSI) in which the energy efficiency was maximized by designing user scheduling and power allocation.} In \cite{ZhaiD2021TCOM}, an aerial decode-and-forward (DF) cooperative NOMA network was jointly optimized with respect to UAV height, channel allocation, and power allocation to maximize the data rate.
-Authors in \cite{WangW2021TCOM} proposed a time-efficient data collection scheme in which multiple ground devices upload their data to the UAV via uplink NOMA.
+Performance optimization of NOMA-aided UAV systems has been well-researched in many works.
+In \cite{ZhaoN2019TCOM}, a UAV-assisted NOMA system was studied where the UAV assisted the Base Station (BS) in providing services to the ground users.
+The sum rate was maximized by optimizing the UAV trajectory and the NOMA precoding.
+In \cite{ZhaiD2021TCOM}, an aerial Decode-and-Forward (DF) cooperative NOMA network was jointly optimized concerning UAV height, channel allocation, and power allocation to maximize the data rate.
+Ref. \cite{ZhangH2020SAC} considered the Energy Efficiency (EE) of the UAV's communication with imperfect channel state information where the EE was maximized by designing user scheduling and power allocation.
+Authors in \cite{WangW2021TCOM} proposed a time-efficient data collection scheme where multiple ground devices upload their data to the UAV via uplink NOMA.
 The duration of each time slot was minimized by jointly optimizing the trajectory, device scheduling, and transmit power.
-In \cite {LiuM2020IoT}, the location of the UAV and power allocation were jointly optimized to enhance the performance of the NOMA-aided UAV systems.
+In \cite {LiuM2020IoT}, the location of the UAV and power allocation were jointly optimized to enhance the EE and SE of NOMA-aided UAV systems.